MikroElektronika/mikrosdk_click_v2/clicks/ozone3/README.md

 ### Application Task

-> This is an example that shows the use of a Ozone 3 click board™.
+> This is an example that shows the use of a Ozone 3 Click board™.
 > Get and logs O3 ( Trioxygen ) data as ppm value.
 > Results are being sent to the Usart Terminal where you can track their changes.